 Replying to this query, he said, “Any player who covers 20 meters in less than three seconds is tremendously useful.
 It enables the defenders to get a hold of tough catches which fall on the boundary.”

-Yo-yo test in cricket has thus, been considered as a mandate for evaluating the fitness endurance standards of the players.
-However, it cannot be considered as the only factor to strike the players’ name from the team list.
+Developed by Danish soccer, Yo-Yo test in cricket is a mandate to evaluate an individual’s aerobic endurance fitness.
+It involves a cricketer shuttling between two cones that are set 20 meters apart.
+However, it cannot be considered as the only parameter to strike the players’ name from the team list.